dreamboyx1/container-query-polyfill-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is meant as a minimal project to show that tailwindcss and [container-query-polyfill](https://cdn.jsdelivr.net/npm/container-query-polyfill@1/dist/container-query-polyfill.modern.js) are not playing well together.

+The example is a simle line of text that should underling at 640px and wider.

+For testing the polyfill.
+I'm using:

+- Mac Firefox 106.0.5 (64-bit)
+- MacOS 12.6.1

+Noticed some oddity in that if I reload the page many times, it occasionally works.
+More often it fails.
+It may be some race condition.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run prod`

+Builds a production version of the app and then runs `server -s build` on the output.

 ### `npm start`